1. Open Container Initiative

 3.3. containerd/cri

-cri is a containerd built-in plugin implementation of Kubernetes container runtime interface (CRI).
+cri is a containerd built-in plugin implementation of Kubernetes Container Runtime Interface (CRI).

-While OCI specs defines a single container, CRI (container runtime interface) describes containers as workload(s) in a shared sandbox environment called a pod.
+While OCI specs defines a single container, CRI (Container Runtime Interface) describes containers as workload(s) in a shared sandbox environment called a pod.
 Pods can contain one or more container workloads.

 With it, you could run Kubernetes using containerd as the container runtime.